 Jayalakshmi Nataraj versus Jeena & Co

-The managing director of the accused company was convicted under section 138 of the NI Act despite his plea that he did not participate in the day-to-day administration of the company and was not aware of its affairs.
+The managing director of the accused company was convicted under section 138 of NI Act despite his plea that he did not participate in the day-to-day administration of the company and was not aware of its affairs.

-Section 138 of the Act imposes strict liability towards the default of payment and is, therefore, an essential weapon for regulating the Act.
+Section 138 of NI Act imposes strict liability towards the default of payment and is, therefore, an essential weapon for regulating the Act.
 As per the N.I Act, 1881, a lot of steps are being taken towards development.
 The number of cases related to the dishonour of cheques is coming before to the court.

 When it comes to commercial disputes in our country, the redress of injustice has become a severe issue and a lot of payees have got compensatory amounts over a stipulated time period.
 Kindly Connect with the Corpbiz expert to know more about the Supreme Court critical judgments on cheque bounce (section 138) under rule of Act.

 Read our article: How to Send a Legal Notice for Cheque Bounce?